Yasuj

+Yasuj (ياسوج; [jɒːˈsuːdʒ]) is a city in the Central District of Boyer-Ahmad County, Kohgiluyeh and Boyer-Ahmad province, Iran, serving as capital of the province, the county, and the district.

 Yasuj is an industrial city in the Zagros Mountains of southwestern Iran.
 The term Yasuj is also used to refer to the entire region.

 Yasuj has a sugar processing plant.

 History

-The area of Yasuj has been settled since as early as the Bronze Age.
+The area of Yasuj had been settled as early as the Bronze Age.
 Findings include the Martyrs Hills (dating from 3rd millennium BC), the Khosravi Hill from the Achaemenian period, the ancient site of Gerd, the Pataveh bridge, and the Pay-e Chol cemetery.
 Yasuj is the place where Alexander III of Macedon and his Macedonian forces stormed the Persian Gates (Darvazeh-ye Fars), and found a way into the Persian heartland (331 BC).

 The Yasuj Museum, which opened in 2002, displays coins, statues, pottery, and bronze vessels recovered from surrounding archaeological sites.

+In 2023, the city of Madavan and the villages of Balahzar, Jadval-e Ghureh-ye Mehrian, Madavan-e Sofla, Mehrian, Sarab-e Taveh, Servak, and Tall Khosrow merged with the city of Yasuj.